henriklovhaug/neovim-config/README.md

 ### Oatmeal

 Some plugins will not work without other applications installed.
-Follow [Oatmeal](https://github.com/dustinblackman/oatmeal.nvim) guide in order to see what you need to run LLM inside NVIM
+Follow [Oatmeal](https://github.com/dustinblackman/oatmeal.nvim) guide to see what you need to run a LLM inside NVIM

 ### ZK